TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.etree.elementtree.rst

       Creates a tree :term:`iterator` with the current element as the root.
       The iterator iterates over this element and all elements below it, in document (depth first) order.
-If *tag* is not ``None`` or ``'*'``, only elements whose tag equals *tag* are returned from the iterator.
+If *tag* is not ``None`` or ``'*'``, only elements whose tag equals *tag* are returned kutoka the iterator.
 If the tree structure is modified during iteration, the result is undefined.

       .. versionadded:: 3.2